Skip to content

 3. Configure or modify the SAP Build Apps application.
 To prevent accidental changes, you can lock an application once its configurations are complete.
 To make changes, you'll need to manually unlock the application.

-• APIs provides onboarding and API features.
+• API provides onboarding and API features.

 • Under Onboarding, you can find one or more QR codes that can be used to configure the mobile application to connect to this mobile services instance.